tum-esm/ivy/docs/pages/api-reference/src.md

 ACTIVE_QUEUE_FILE: str
 ```

-The absolute path of the SQLite database that stores the active message queue (data/active-message-queue.sqlite3)
+The absolute path of the SQLite database that stores the active message queue (`data/active-message-queue.sqlite3`)

 ```python
 MESSAGE_ARCHIVE_DIR: str
 ```

-The absolute path of the directory that stores the message archive (data/messages/)
+The absolute path of the directory that stores the message archive (`data/messages/`)

 ```python
 MESSAGE_ARCHIVE_DIR_LOCK: str
 ```

-The absolute path of the lock file that is used to lock the message archive directory (data/messages.lock).
+The absolute path of the lock file that is used to lock the message archive directory (`data/messages.lock`).
 This is used to make sure that only one process can write to the message archive at a time.

-#### Classes [#src.utils.messaging_agent.classes]

-**`MessagingAgent`**
+#### Class `MessagingAgent` [#src.utils.messaging_agent.MessagingAgent.classes]

 ```python
 class MessagingAgent():